demidenm/openneuro_glmfitlins/README.md

 ```

 This step:
-- Downloads the dataset and fMRIPrep derivatives
+- Downloads the dataset OpenNeuro and fMRIPrep derivatives
-- Shows the size of the fMRIPrep directory for confirmation (download size can be reduced via `file_exclusions.json`)
+- Shows the size of the OpenNeuro & fMRIPrep directory for confirmation (download size can be reduced via `file_exclusions.json`)
 - Determines if preprocessed MNI NIfTI files are present to identify minimal vs. complete derivatives
 - Generates:
   - A README summarizing the dataset